-The PANTHEON project aims to test the Pauli Exclusion Principle (PEP) in Nuclear Reactions by searching for nuclear transitions prohibited by PEP in processes respecting the Messiah-Greenberg super-selection rule.
-The project aims to use the proton beam from the 3.5 MV Singletron accelerator of the Bellotti facility located at the Gran Sasso underground
+The PANTHEON project aims to test the Pauli Exclusion Principle (PEP) in nuclear reactions by searching for nuclear transitions prohibited by PEP in processes respecting the Messiah-Greenberg super-selection rule.
+The project aims at using the proton beam from the 3.5 MV Singletron accelerator of the Bellotti facility located at the Gran Sasso Underground Laboratory, to perform a measurement based on a test setup able to disentangle protons coming from the PEP-prohibited processes.
+The goal is to prepare a dedicated setup for future measurements to improve by orders of magnitude the limit on PEP violation established in previous studies and challenge theories beyond the Standard Model at a precision level presently unattained.